Bangladesh Pratidin

-Bangladesh Pratidin, literally meaning Bangladesh Everyday, is a daily, Bengali-language independent newspaper in Bangladesh.
+Bangladesh Pratidin (lit.
+'Bangladesh Everyday') is a Bengali-language daily newspaper in Bangladesh.
 It was founded on 15 March 2010.
 Bangladesh Pratidin tops the list of highest circulated dailies in the country out of 345 newspapers published from Dhaka and elsewhere, the information minister told parliament 10 March 2014.
-Its editor is Naem Nizam.
-Bangladesh Pratidin is a subsidiary of East West Media Group, which is owned by Bashundhara Group.
-On behalf of East West Media Group, the publisher of the newspaper is Moynal Hossain Chowdhury.
+Abu Taher is the Acting Editor of Bangladesh Pratidin.
+Bangladesh Pratidin is a subsidiary of East West Media Group (EWMG), which is owned by Bashundhara Group.
+On behalf of EWMG, the publisher of the newspaper is Moynal Hossain Chowdhury.

-The Bashundhara Group is diversifying its operations, beginning with real estate and moving on to the steel industry.
-One of their key businesses is paper-based manufacture.
-East-West Media Group Ltd, their new company, was founded in 2009.

-It presently owns four of Bangladesh's major media outlets.
-One of them is the daily Bangladesh Pratidin.
-It is published in Dhaka's Bashundhara neighbourhood.
-According to their stats, they have the most circulation in Bangladesh.
-Their daily circulation is over 5,50,000 copies.